UrstrulyBhavana/Netflix-UI-with-OpenAI-GPT-Powered-Recommendations/README.md

 ---

-> ⚠️ **IMPORTANT NOTE: GPT Search Feature Requires Your Own API Key**
+> ⚠️ **IMPORTANT NOTE: GPT Search Feature Requires Your Own API Key** GPT API feature will NOT work on the live site unless you configure your own OpenAI API Key in `.env` file.

 🚫 This project includes a GPT-powered search feature using the OpenAI API.
 However, the **original API key has been removed** to avoid unauthorized usage and billing issues, since it was linked to a paid account.